 For certain procedures, we may recommend a follow-up ultrasound six months after the treatment for reassessment, and to plan additional procedures if required.

 Results from these treatments may last from weeks to years depending on the joint or body part involved, severity of the disease, and the cause of your pain.
 Some patients get complete relief that is permanent, while others have no significant effect and other treatments may need to be considered.

 Long-term effects of repeated cortisone injections may include weakening of muscle, tendons, and local skin changes, so, to avoid this, we will make suggestions for alternate treatments or supportive care when repeated cortisone injections have failed to relieve symptoms.

 There will be pressure or very short-lived pain when administering the local anesthetic, which should then subside.
 However, pain perception depends greatly on your pain threshold and the degree of inflammation of the area involved.
-Most patients find the procedure tolerable and painless.
+Most patients find the procedure tolerable.
 Mayfair’s expert team has extensive experience in performing these procedures and do our very best to make them as comfortable as possible.

-Once the cause has been identified and treatment options reviewed, an image-guided pain therapy procedure may be recommended by us or requested by your practitioner.
-You will need a requisition from your physician or therapist.
-Once we have received the requisition we will then review it and contact you to confirm the area and type of injection requested, and to book the appointment.
+Once the cause has been identified and treatment options reviewed, a pain management procedure may be recommended by us or requested by your practitioner.
+You will need a requisition from your health care practitioner.
+Once we have received the requisition, we will review it and contact you to confirm the area and type of injection requested, and to book the appointment.

 Cortisone injections, tendon calcification and needling fenestration therapies are fully covered under the Alberta Health Care Insurance plan.
-Some of our pain therapy services include a cost for the medication (Botox, hyaluronic acid), which is charged at the manufacturer’s cost, or a cost for the entire treatment (platelet-rich plasma, prolotherapy injections).
+Some of our pain management services include a cost for the medication (hyaluronic acid), which is charged at the manufacturer’s cost, or a cost for the entire treatment (platelet-rich plasma, nSTRIDE autologous protein solution therapy injections).

 For a full list of pain treatment procedures, please visit our services page.